msobiecki/react-query-repro/README.md

-# react-query-repro
+# TanStack Query Repro
-🐛 Minimal reproductions of react-query turborepo issue
+🐛 This repository is intended to be used to reproduce issues with the latest version of TanStack Query (v5).